JORDAN, Sandra W. Secretary/Graphics (Co-Founder)

 A versatile artist who has been proven to defy genres and labels, this young harpist has created a unique niche in both traditional and non-traditional harp arenas.
 In addition to expressively interpreting traditional harp repertoire, this young harpist plays in a style reminiscent of Dorothy Ashby and Alice Coltrane, yet has developed a beautiful and fresh sound all her own.
 Ms. Younger is most recognized for working with Jazz royalty as well as Grammy winning Hip-Hop producers and artists.
 A classically trained harpist, Ms. Younger received her undergraduate degrees in Harp Performance and Music Business at the Hartt School of Music in West Hartford Connecticut, where she was also mentored by the faculty of the Jackie McLean Institute of Jazz and African American Studies. http://brandeeyounger.com

 Fine Arts Curator, Designer.
-A native of Washington, DC, for years she has presented multi-faceted programs at D’Zora House and continues to consult for artists and gallery owners of all ages.
-Her late husband Williams White was a fine artists of distinction.
+A native of Washington, DC, for years she presented multi-faceted programs at D’Zora House and curated exhibits in various locations; moreover, she continued to consult for artists and gallery owners of all ages.
+Her late husband William White was a fine artist of distinction.

 James Bartow (1931 – 2015)